 YNAB Workshops: YNAB provides daily online classes to help you manage your finances.
 Some of the topics include:

 - Break the Paycheck to Paycheck Cycle

 YNAB Investment Features: This is one of the weak spots in an otherwise strong financial management platform.
-YNAB helps you to get control of your finances, to get out of debt, and to begin saving money.
+YNAB helps you to get control of your finances, get out of debt, and begin saving money.
 But they don’t offer any resources or tools to move you to the next level, which is investing.

 One of the primary benefits of working with an app like Quicken is that your information is stored on your own computer.
 That means there’s less likelihood of a data breach through Quicken itself, or some form of cloud storage capability.

 Unlike YNAB, which offers a single program for all users, Quicken has four separate plans.
 Each is designed to meet a user’s specific financial profile, providing tools and resources that will meet those needs.